manni8436/Legend-of-the-Greek-Gods/README.md

 ### PROGRAMS USED:

 #### Font Awesome:
-[Font Awesome](https://fontawesome.com/) was using for a few icons used in the footer aspect of the site pages.
+[Font Awesome](https://fontawesome.com/) was used for a few icons used in the footer aspect of the site pages.

 #### Google Fonts:
 [Google Fonts](https://fonts.google.com/) was used for all the text content on the site pages.